 The day is yours to discover more of Munich.

 Or, you can join an optional tour of the Dachau Memorial.
 The Nazis turned a former ammunitions factory into the first concentration camp, and today the site is a moving memorial that recalls the senseless tragedy that took place here.
 Nearly 200,000 people were imprisoned at Dachau during its 12-year existence, and the number of dead may never be precisely known.
-You’ll walk through the site with your guide, as you learn about Dachau's horrifying legacy.
 Visiting this site, while troubling, is a truly powerful experience.

 You'll return to Munich in the afternoon, and will have the balance of the day to yourself.
 Both lunch and dinner are on your own.

 Today, embark on your journey to Austria, stopping on the way at Chiemsee Lake, a pre-Alpine glacial lake with three islands dotting its surface.
-Take a ferry ride to Fraueninsel, the largest of the islands, and enjoy a scenic discovery walk, and enjoy lunch in a local restaurant before taking the ferry back to the mainland.
+Take a ferry ride to Fraueninsel, where you'll enjoy a scenic discovery walk and lunch in a local restaurant before taking the ferry back to the mainland.
 Continuing on to Salzburg, you'll arrive in the late afternoon, with plenty of time for an orientation walk of your new neighborhood with your Program Director.
 Dinner on your own tonight.

 The afternoon is yours to continue your explorations.
 Witness the Hohensalzburg Fortress, stroll through the Mirabell Gardens, or simply soak in the Alpine beauty of this town.
 Lunch and dinner are on your own.

 Your breakfast prepares you for another exciting day at leisure in Salzburg.
 Continue to enjoy storybook atmosphere here, or opt for a tour of the mountaintop refuge known as Hitler’s “Eagle’s Nest.”